 Traveller is an awesome game.
-Let's face it, it was the D&D of Sci Fi and is still going strong.
-But, like D&D of yesteryear, the mechanics were quaint, simple, and basically assumed people couldn't do very much.
-It was entirely too possible to have a character start in the game with no skills whatsoever, and learning a new skill was a painful, lengthy, and expensive process.
+It was at one time the SF RPG and is still going strong.
+But, like its contemporaries, the mechanics were quaint, simple, and basically assumed people couldn’t do very much.
+It was entirely too possible to have a character start with no skills whatsoever, and learning a new skill was a painful, lengthy, and expensive process.

 Trivia.
 Hobbies.

 Most of us work to live.
 To enjoy ourselves doing the things we like.
-Undertake hobbies like gaming, fishing, or if the TML is any judge, blazing away at targets with a variety of high powered weapons.
-But in the Traveller universe only the latter is supported in the skill sets.
-A player can scream 'til his blue in the face that his Traveller is a master of Venusian Chess, but without Venusian Chess-4 after his name whose going to believe it?
+Undertake hobbies like gaming, fishing, or perhaps blazing away at targets with a variety of high-powered weapons.
+But, in the Traveller universe, only the latter is supported in the skill sets.
+A player can scream until he’s blue in the face that his character is a master of Venusian Chess, but without Venusian Chess-4 after his name who’s going to believe it?
 Hell, how is he going to get that skill?

-The solution is Trivia Skills.
-Trivia skills represent those hobbies, interests, and passions in life that make it worth living but that, in a gaming sense, have little intrinsic gaming value beyond assisting in role playing the Traveller.
-Things like Cooking, Wine Appreciation, Backgammon, Pool, Writing, or Massage Therapy.
+The solution is Trivial Skills.
+Trivial Skills represent those hobbies, interests, and passions in life that make it worth living but that, in a gaming sense, have little intrinsic value beyond assisting in role playing the character.
+Things like Cooking, Wine Appreciation, Backgammon, Billiards, or Writing.

-Essentially it works like this.
-Every PC, and NPC for that matter, gets their Education value in Trivia skill levels to assign to Trivia skills.
-List the skills separately to the main skills so the GM has a nice snapshot of possible motivations for that character.
+I work it like this: Every character (PC or NPC), gets their Education value in Trivial Skill levels to assign to Trivial Skills.
+List the skills separately from the main skills so the GM has a nice snapshot of possible motivations for that character.
+If they’re given out (and selected) before career resolution actually begins, they might serve as inspiration for choosing the career, or for fine-tuning events explaining career anomalies.

 Editor's Note: If your game is played with the original rule limiting total skill levels to INT+EDU, you may choose to not count them against the total allowance, since they don't really represent any abilities 'useful' to the character.
 Then again, you might not, as time devoted to a hobby is time not devoted to 'useful' pursuits and skills.
 You're the GM.
 You decide.

-Level 1 represents a passing familiarity, level 2 a decent knowledge, while level 6 means the Traveller is a master of all minutia of that pastime and probably gathers with the like minded at train stations wearing an anorak and carrying a thermos of tea.
+Level 1 represents a passing familiarity, level 2 a decent knowledge, while level 6 means the character is a master of all minutia of that pastime and probably obsesses over it, talking about nothing else.

 For example, Terry has an Education of 6.
 He gets 6 levels and assigns them thus: Holo Movies-2, Cooking-2, Beer Appreciation-2.